 Selection of the perfect marketing channel is tough.
 It is among those few strategic decisions which either make or break your company.

-Even though direct selling eliminates the intermediary expenses and gives more control in the hands of the manufacturer, it adds up to internal workload and raises the fulfilment costs.
+Even though direct selling eliminates the intermediary expenses and gives more control in the hands of the manufacturer, it adds up to the internal workload and raises the fulfilment costs.
 Hence these four factors should be considered before deciding whether to opt for the direct or indirect distribution channel.

 This includes the number of customers, their geographical location, buying habits, tastes and capacity and frequency of purchase, etc.

-Direct channels suit businesses whose target audience lives in a geographically confined area, who require a direct contact with the manufacturer and are not that frequent in repeating purchases.
+Direct channels suit businesses whose target audience lives in a geographically confined area, who require direct contact with the manufacturer and are not that frequent in repeating purchases.

-In cases of customers being geographically dispersed or residing in a different country, manufacturers are suggested to use the indirect channels.
+In cases of customers being geographically dispersed or residing in a different country, manufacturers are suggested to use indirect channels.

 The buying patterns of the customers also affect the choice of distribution channels.
 If customers expect to buy all their necessaries in one place, selling through retailers who use product assortment is preferred.
 If delivery time is not an issue, if the demand isn’t that high, the size of orders is large or if there’s a concern of piracy among the customers, direct channels are suited.